 I wept with gratitude and Peligro shone with the joy of receiving it.
 And thus we remained for, I don’t know how long — time melted into eternity — before he flapped his mighty wings and then glided, gloriously, out of the window, off to beat the living shit out of everyone else.

-* Often praised too of course, but then so are Ed Sheeran and Kanye West.
+- Often praised too of course, but then so is Kanye West.
 I’m not making an ‘argumentum ad populum’ here.

 - Likewise, I can preach greatness, I can tell you what it is, or what you must do, but there is no need for me to be great to do so.
 This is the ‘do as I say not as I do’ school of teaching practiced by mediocre priests, teachers and art critics since the dawn of time.

 - This is why with works of genius you have no idea how the artist did what they did while, at the same time, you feel that they are somehow communicating the nascent truth of your life which you feel charged to let grow.
 With works of mediocrity on the other hand, you feel that they are communicating the truth of their life, and that if you tried hard enough, you could probably do the same kind of thing.